Gyan

 द्वेवाव ब्रह्मणो रूपे, मूर्तं चैवामूर्तं च।

-There are two forms of God; one with a personal form (saakaar), and other form is impersonal or abstract (Niraakaar).
+There are two forms of God; one with a personal form (saakaar brahm), and other form is impersonal or abstract (Niraakaar brahma).
 Jagadguru Shankaracharya also asserts the same in the following words;

 मूर्तं चैवामूर्तं द्वे एव ब्रह्मणो रूपे। इत्युपनिष्त्तयोर्वा द्वौभक्तौभगवदुपदिष्टौ॥

-A Gyani worships formless God, meditating upon a dot of light as the symbol of God.
-A devotee meditates upon a form of any Avatar (descent) with the feeling of a divine form.
-Thus, both worship God with devotion.
+A Gyani worships formless God.
+They meditate upon a dot of light as the symbol of God whereas a devotee chooses ones of the forms as God as one's diety, endows that divine form of God with all divine qualities and then meditates upon that divine form.
+Thus, both are devoted to God.
 Gyanis worship formless God and devotees worship God with a particular form of their choice.

 The path of knowledge is more difficult as compared to the path of devotion.
-Since there is nothing to help in meditation like name, form, pastimes and attributes of God, it becomes difficult to focus on God.
+An aspirant of Gyan Marg cannot lean-in on any name, form, pastimes and attributes of God, so focussing the fickle mind on nothing is extremely difficult.

 क्षुरस्य धारा निशिता दुरत्यया॥ कठोपनिषत्

-But if someone prepares himself to choose this path and bravely faces all the hardships, still he may have to face other difficulties on the path of Gyan such as,
+But if someone were to meet the pre-qualification of walking on the gyan marg and bravely faces all the hardships, still there are many more challenges to combat on the path of Gyan such as,

-1. Human beings naturally love tangible objects, as their own body is tangible.
-As Lord Krishna says in the Gita;
+1. As Lord Krishna says in the Gita;

-1. Human beings naturally love tangible objects, as their own body is tangible.
-As Lord Krishna says in the Gita;
+1. As Lord Krishna says in the Gita;

 क्लेषोऽधिकतरस्तेषा मव्यक्तासक्तचेतसाम् । अव्यक्ता हि गतिर्दुःखं देहवद्भिरवऔयते॥ गीता १२.५